There’s that buzzword again, you know – the one you can’t stop hearing no matter what you do?

 Do I have your attention now?

-Because before you just go posting all willy-nilly on us, you need a content marketing strategy.
+Because before you just go posting all willy-nilly on us, you need a content marketing plan.

 And as always, we’ve got your back.

-Creating a content marketing strategy upfront will save you loads of time later on, and it will help you remain consistent in producing content that people like and share.
+Creating a content marketing plan upfront will save you loads of time later on, and it will help you remain consistent in producing content that people like and share.